 During transition periods like dusk or dawn, the content becomes even more difficult to optimize, while still completely eliminating the overlap zones.
 This unique challenge is addressed via hybrid blending — a combination of transitional optical blending AND electronic blending.
 The servo-controlled optical blenders and electronic blends are gradually applied during transitional periods.

 Blenders automatically make adjustments to the scene upon receiving time-of-day signals from the simulator.
 The Northstar system allows for smooth interpolation between scenarios, enabling a seamless and dynamic transition from day to night without interruption.

-The Northstar system now offers optional Content-Aware Blending, enabling nBox to analyze the visual signals from the simulator’s Image Generator (IG), then adjust the Dynamic Optical Blenders in real time.
+The Northstar system now offers optional Content-Aware Blending, enabling nBox to analyze the visual signals from the simulator’s Image Generator (IG), then adjust the Eclipse Blenders in real time.
 This feature has the added benefit of providing complete IG data security and discrete display system architecture.

 - Eliminates extraneous light in overlap areas

 - Optimizes image for day, dawn, dusk, night and NVG